vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 # 2. Create a new repository from GitHub

-Go to your GitHub homepage and click the '+' icon in the upper right corner.
+Go to your GitHub homepage and click on the '+' icon in the upper right corner and select 'New repository'.
 The following screen will pop up.

 ---